MrAllenA/vendor-project/README.md

 ]
 ```
-### 8. List Vendor Purchase Orders (GET api/purchase_orders/id) - Authentication not required , GET to this will list all the purchase orders of the vendor for the id given
+### 8. List Vendor Purchase Orders (GET api/purchase_orders/id) - Authentication not required , GET to this will list all the purchase orders of the vendor, for the id given

 | parameter  | value |
 | ------------- | ------------- |